psrc/2015-12-scripting-workshop/index.md

 <table><tr>
 <td><b>Who:</b></td>

-<td>The course is aimed at practitioners, researchers and data scientists in any technical field. <i>You don't need to have any previous knowledge of the tools that will be presented at the workshop.</i></td></tr>
+<td>The course is aimed at practitioners, researchers and data scientists in any technical field. <i>You don't need to have any previous knowledge of the tools that will be presented at the workshop.</i><br/><br/>This course is aimed at <i>novices</i>.
+If you are already comfortable with the command line, SQL, and python scripts, you probably do not need to take this class.</td></tr>

 <td><b>Where:</b></td>